tbarker/5X-Crypto-Security-Guide/README.md

 Inspired by the [10x Bitcoin Security Guide](https://btcguide.github.io), this is the advice I find myself giving over and over in a semi-prescriptive guide.
 You don't need to follow it exactly, and very few people will.

-It is written for tech literate crypto holders who have mostly normal lives, a family, relatives, etc. Someone who got involved in a TGE, or got lucky on Kraken a few times, and isn’t ready to cash out yet.
+It is written for tech-literate crypto holders who have mostly normal lives, a family, relatives, etc. Someone who got involved in a TGE, or got lucky on Kraken a few times, and isn't ready to cash out yet.

-We’re only trying to cover your “treasury”.
-The funds you don’t trade, and access every other month or so.
+We're only trying to cover your "treasury".
+The funds you don't trade, and access every other month or so.

 I am not rich enough to need this.
 This is how I wish my wealthy friends would get themselves organised.
 If people like it, I'll expand it and offer properly worked out variations.
 Maybe vibe code an interactive wizard :)

 ## Assumptions

-- That you don’t want, or cannot have, others operating wallets for you.
+- That you don't want, or cannot have, others operating wallets for you.
 (If you can, also look at [how Vitalik manages his Ether](https://x.com/VitalikButerin/status/1785562273433387320).)
 - Not overly worried about the State seizing assets.
-- You’d like to preclude casual wrench attacks.
+- You'd like to preclude casual wrench attacks.
 But are not concerned by coordinated attacks involving multiple locations.
 - Access to assets within 24 hours while not travelling.
 - You do care about what happens if you are dead or incapacitated.
 - $150k to 5m in assets to protect

 ## Required Knowledge

-To start this guide you should know:-
+To start this guide you should know:

 * How to use a hardware wallet
 * What a seedphrase is